 As Executive Director of ILAS, Gustavo Azenha runs the daily operations of the Institute and its affiliated centers and programs, serving as the chief budget and human resources officer, and overseeing programming, outreach, and development.
-He also serves as the Director of Graduate Studies for the Masters program in Latin American and Caribbean Studies, as well as Director of the Lemann Center for Brazilian Studies.
+He also serves as the Director of Graduate Studies for the Masters program in Latin American and Caribbean Studies.
+Gustavo formerly served as the Director of the Columbia University Lemann Center for Brazilian Studies (2015-2022).

 Prior to joining ILAS, Gustavo has held positions as a postdoctoral fellow at Barnard College’s Department of Anthropology (through a National Science Foundation Fellowship) and as Visiting Assistant Professor of Anthropology at SUNY Purchase College.
 He also worked for 5 years in applied global public health, engaged in advocacy and NGO capacity-building initiatives throughout Latin America.